K-8 Learning Expectations

 The Brookline Learning Expectations in Physical Education align with SHAPE America’s National Standards which define what a student should know and be able to do as a result of a quality physical education program.
 Physical activity is critical to the development and maintenance of good health.
 The goal of physical education is to develop physically literate individuals who have the knowledge, skills, and confidence to enjoy a lifetime of physical activity.

-The K-8 Science Learning Expectations are currently being revised to meet and exceed the January 2013 MA draft revised Science, Technology and Engineering standards, which are expected to be finalized in 2016.
+The K-8 Science Learning Expectations are currently being revised to meet and exceed the January 2013 MA draft revised Science, Technology and Engineering standards, which was finalized in 2016.
 The new standards will focus on integrating science practices and engineering into science content, as well as integrating science with other content areas.
 Brookline has been focusing on these areas, in addition to the use of science notebooks and focus on Nature of Science (Who are scientists?
 How do they work?), for several years (ahead of the implementation of the standards).

 The K-8 Social Studies Learning Expectations are based on the 2003 MA History/Social Science Framework.
 In designing our SS LE’s the 2009-10 Learning Expectations Revision team also consulted national standards documents by such professional organizations as the Center for Civic Education, Mid-Continent Research for Education and Learning, and Social Studies exemplary frameworks from other states, cities, and regional districts.
 Our Learning Expectations address the four strands of Social Studies, history, geography, economics, and civics at every grade level.
 They also guide student development of thinking and organizational skills through the grades.